-Professor of the Stanford University (former Secretary of the U.S. Department of Defense)
+Professor at the Stanford University (former Secretary of Defense); Ph.D.
+(USA)

 William James Perry was born in Vandergrift (Pennsylvania) on October 11, 1927.
 He graduated from Butler Senior High School in 1945 and served in the United States Army as an enlisted man from 1946 to 1947, including service in the Occupation of Japan.
 Perry later received a commission in the United States Army Reserve through ROTC, serving from 1950 to 1955.